WeiDai-David/WeiDai-David.github.io/_pages/about.md

 I am passionate about using <u>physical Laws</u> to explain principle in the world.
 Currently, my research interests mainly focus on the following aspects:

+a) Transfer Learning (especially infor theory)

-a) Trustworthy Machine Learning
+b) Trustworthy Machine Learning

-b) Federated Learning
+c) Federated Learning

-c) Science for ai
--  Cognitive Science
--  Neuroscience
--  Physics

 <br/>